-$^{^{25}}$ In order to run specification (1) we drop the last 4 weeks of our sample so that we are utilizing the same sample as we vary k.
-However, our results are qualitatively robust to including these weeks when the data for them is available.
+&lt;sup>25 In order to run specification (1), we drop the last 4 weeks of our sample so that we are utilizing the same sample as we vary k.
+However, our results are qualitatively robust to including these weeks when the data for them are available.

-26Note that the units on the regression and Figure 5 are not the same.
-Figure 5 displays the persistence measure in terms of percent deviations from week 20 whereas the coefficients in Table 2 are changes in levels.
+&lt;sup>26 Note that the units on the regression and Figure 5 are not the same.
+Figure 5 displays the persistence measure in terms of percent deviations from week 20, whereas the coefficients in Table 2 are changes in levels.